guinslym/linode_tutorial_deploying_a_flask_application_with_ansible/README.md

 [flaskbox_prod]

 ```
-#### 5. Login to your Nanode to add the ECDSA key fingerprint on your host (laptop/machine)
+#### 5. Try to login to your Nanode to add the ECDSA key fingerprint on your host (laptop/machine)
 ```shell
 $ ssh root@???.???.?.??
 The authenticity of host '???.???.?.?? (???.???.?.??)' can't be established.
 ECDSA key fingerprint is SHA256:cKRKaNMOcD7yuT6lOoqrte8oNmDuczXM47mcgmFPAFg.
 Are you sure you want to continue connecting (yes/no/[fingerprint])? yes
 ```
-once logged in exit the remote host
+once logged in, exit the remote host
 ```shell
 root@localhost:~# exit
 ```